An Introduction to Milkcap Mushrooms

 Milkcaps

 The Milkcap mushrooms or Lactarius is the most common mushroom family in the UK with around 70 species native to these shores.
-They are closely related to the brittlegiils and get their name from them because they leak ‘milk’ or latex when they are damaged.
+They are closely related to the brittlegiils and get their common name because they leak ‘milk’ or latex when they are damaged.
+The milk or latex is often white or cream, but is more vividly coloured in some species, the milk can change colour when exposed to oxygen or remain unchanged.

 The liquid is used as a defence mechanism against insect attacks and is a key feature when it comes to identification.